Lokks/osmaboardbt/README.md

 - DuckDB + quackosm is used instead of PostgreSQL + Postgis
 - Db data transformations is managed by dbt

+## Disk usage

+Make sure you have around 80G disk space free for it's current state.
+Some estimates might be foud in targets comments.
+TODO: use shellfs during import to DuckDB and bz2 during json outputs creation.

 ## Dependencies installation

 To be updated!